emqx/cloud-docs/en_US/deployments/metrics.md

 # Metric

-EMQ X Cloud provides four incremental metrics: messages, client, packets, and delivery.
+EMQX Cloud provides four incremental metrics: messages, client, packets, and delivery.
 You can view the display chart corresponding to each indicator, and the detailed information at a certain point of time.

 ![metrics_line_detail](./_assets/metrics.png)